wilya7/nextcloud-cert-renewal/README.md

 ### Integrate Logs with the WUI

-Make the script's logs viewable in the IPFire WUI.
+Make the script's logs viewable in the IPFire Web User Interface.
 This change is **update-proof**.

 1. On **IPFire**, edit `/etc/rc.d/rc.local`:
     ```bash